 When it comes to dryer sheets & fabric softeners, it’s difficult to find brands that are non-toxic and safe for those who are pregnant or have sensitive skin.
 But never fear!
 Mamavation can help!
-You’ve trusted Mamavation to bring you topics like the best non-toxic laundry detergents for sensitive skin, safest cookware, and best mattresses without fire retardants & PFAS treatments, now join us for the best non-toxic dryer sheets & fabric softeners for sensitive skin.
+You’ve trusted Mamavation to bring you topics like the best non-toxic laundry detergents for sensitive skin, safest cookware, and best mattresses without fire retardants & PFAS treatments, now join us for the best non-toxic dryer sheets, dryer sheet alternatives, & fabric softeners for sensitive skin.

 Disclosure: This post contains affiliate links.

 Laundry Products May Clean Clothes, But at The Expense of Our Health & The Environment

 Many of us were raised to associate clean laundry with certain smells and sensory-charged feelings, but do our traditions betray us when they lead us to toxic chemicals?